Payday loans in Manitoba

 How to file a complaint against a lender

-There are alternatives to using payday lenders that may cost you less.
+There are alternatives to payday loans that may cost you less.
 These include social assistance programs, borrowing from credit unions or accessing credit counselling.
-Find out more about the services on offer in Manitoba.
+Find out more about the services on offer in Manitoba below.

 Manitoba assistance programs

 Manitoba has a number of programs that can provide some much-needed relief for residents and newcomers who are struggling to make ends meet.

 - Manitoba Employment and Income Assistance Program helps people in financial need with monetary support and employment assistance.

 - Rent Assist is a financial benefit for eligible low-income private renters who are spending a large amount of their monthly income on their rent.